JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7928 days**.

-And here is a just a random fact -  **Of all the golfers in Canada, 71.4% golfers are male, 28.6% are female**.
+And here is a just a random fact -  **Thirty percent of all bingo players are under the age of 35**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)